dladams/duneproc/doc/tutorial_iceberg.md

-## duneproc tutorial 2: Using the duneproc command.
+## duneproc tutorial for Iceberg

 David Adams
-February 2020
+April 2020

+As of April 2020, duneproc provides additional help for Iceberg, a LAr TPC prototype constructed and run at FNAL.
+First build and set up [this package](../README.md).

+Ignore the following

 The configuration of a dune event processing (or any larsoft) job is specified in a fcl file, most commonly a complicated tree of such files nested with include statments